When people imagine moving to Florida for their retirement, a question looms. Where is the place to retire in Florida?

-Tampa Bay and its surrounding communities have a lot to offer; they’re just not secrets any more.
-Retires and those looking for a high quality of life should seek specific enclaves in the Tampa Bay area to suit their own preference.
+Tampa Bay and its surrounding communities have a lot to offer; they’re just not secrets any more!
+Retirees and those looking for a high quality of life should seek specific communities in the Tampa Bay area to suit their own preference.

 Saint Petersburg is one of Florida’s largest cities, and oldest retirement destinations.

 In the past it had the nickname of “Heaven’s Waiting Room” because of its high population of senior citizens.
-Since then it’s grown a lot, and the city has become much “younger”.
+It’s grown a lot since then, and the city has become much “younger”.

 Today the city and its suburbs have a lot to offer.
-“Saint Pete” has a lively downtown, nearby beaches, and miles of waterfront on Tampa Bay.
+“Saint Pete” has a lively downtown, nearby beaches, and miles of waterfront parks along Tampa Bay.

 Saint Petersburg has a thriving arts and culture scene.
 There are regular community events, and many neighborhoods are artist enclaves, filled with creative people.